China to extend anti-dumping duties on steel product from Japan, South Korea, and EU

 July 22 (Reuters) - China will extend anti-dumping duties on grain oriented flat-rolled electrical steel imported from Japan, South Korea, and the European Union, the country's ministry of commerce said on Friday.

-The duties will be valid for five years beginning from July 23, it said in a statement.
+The duties will be extended for five years beginning from July 23, it said in a statement.

+The anti-dumping duty rates are set at 39% to 45.7% for Japanese firms including JFE Steel Corp JFEST.UL and Nippon Steel Corp 5401.T, 37.3% for Korean companies and 46.3% for EU firms.

+China, the world's top steel producer launched an anti-dumping investigation in June last year into grain oriented flat-rolled electrical steel from Japan, South Korea and the EU following the expiry of tariffs in place for the past five years.

 ((emily.chow@thomsonreuters.com; +862120830020; Reuters Messaging: emily.chow.thomsonreuters.com@reuters.net))